resbaz/nectar-cloud-lessons/Lessons/Lesson_V/Lesson_V.md

 **Choices**

-A Forces ssh to use IPv4 addresses only.
+    A. Forces ssh to use IPv4 addresses only.
-B Specifies the user to log in as on the remote machine.
+    B. Specifies the user to log in as on the remote machine.
-C Enables trusted X11 forwarding
+    C. Enables trusted X11 forwarding
-D Asks ssh to display the version number and exit
+    D. Asks ssh to display the version number and exit
-E Forces ssh into quiet mode.
+    E. Forces ssh into quiet mode.

 **Answer 2**

-C Enables trusted X11 forwarding.
+    C. Enables trusted X11 forwarding.

 _What on earth is X11 forwarding?_, I hear you ask.